cryptoscan-pro/meteora-sdk/README.md

 # @cryptoscan/meteora-sdk

-The fastest and easiest way to trade on Meteora
+The fastest and easiest way to trade on Meteora.

 - Get rate/price of coin in USD/Solana
 - Buy/Sell coin